Visitors exploring exhibits inside a museum.

 It goes without saying that the Anne Frank House, located close to the Ambassade Hotel, doesn’t need much further introduction.
 Go and visit the canal house where Anne Frank wrote her world-famous diary while in hiding in occupied Holland during World War II.
 Each year millions of tourists from around the world visit the ‘Achterhuis’, where Anne and her family went into hiding.

-The Hermitage Amsterdam (H’ART Museum) has been a huge success since its opening in 2009.
+The H’ART Museum (formerly the Hermitage) has been a huge success since its opening in 2009.
 This beautiful museum, located on the banks of the Amstel river, has an agreement with the Russian government to produce exhibitions together with the State Hermitage Museum in St Petersburg.

 Staying in a canal house yourself, you might be interested in visiting one of the canal house museums close by.
 A visit to Het Grachtenhuis which takes less than an hour, gives you another angle on Amsterdam history.
 A wonderful miniature model of the canal house, very much in the tradition of the Dutch Golden Age dolls house but enriched with multimedia wonders, and the big urban model of the canal belt area, are the highlights of the show.